Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 And who doesn't want healthier people?

-Okay, if I so we'll raise taxes on changes, it's just tax raises.
+So we'll raise taxes on just tax raises.

-It's just increases in taxes, and they're gonna find ways to increase them left and right no matter where you go and what you do.
+It's just increases in taxes, and they're going to find ways to increase them left and right, no matter where you go and what you do.

-And they're gonna justify it at every turn on making it it's better for you.
+And they're going to justify it at every turn on making it better for you.

-You don't know what's good enough for yourself, but these people care about you, and they're gonna make it better for you to live in America.
+You don't know what's good enough for yourself, but these people care about you, and they're going to make it better for you to live in America.

-And it's uh it's just these people are trying to take away as much liberty and freedom as they possibly can to control as much of your life as possible.
+And it's just, these people are trying to take away as much liberty and freedom as they possibly can to control as much of your life as possible.

-If you start tack Nick's got a good point here.
+If you start, Nick's got a good point here.

 A lot of healthy people eat a lot of sugar.

-And yet they're gonna get taxed on the basis that they're unhealthy.
+And yet they're going to get taxed on the basis that they're unhealthy.

-Well, no, a lot of people don't like water retention, don't we?
+We know a lot of people who don't like water retention, don't we?

 We have to deal with that often, don't we?

-Oh, it just ruins the day sometimes when there's water retention.
+Oh, it just ruins a day sometimes when there's water retention.

-And we have uh a lot of other things that can be said to be unhealthy.
+And we have a lot of other things that could be said to be unhealthy.

 Now, this is what Daniel Patrick Moynihan always described as defining deviancy down.

-Okay, you can't control some kind of harmful behavior, you call the harmful behavior natural behavior natural.
+Okay, you can't control some kind of harmful behavior.

-And in this case, uh they're so strapped for money, they'll start taxing, and they'll be in charge of the growth and the sale of marijuana.
+And in this case, they're so strapped for money, they'll start taxing and they'll be in charge of the growth and the sale of marijuana.

-Now, somebody somebody want to talk to me about the relative dangers and risks posed to people who a use sugar or who use marijuana.
+Now, somebody wants to talk to me about the relative dangers and risks posed to people who A, use sugar or who use marijuana.

 And leave the pain people out.